 The Arctic ground squirrel is a squirrel that lives on the ground instead of the trees.
 They live in the northern regions of North America.

-Their color is gray scattered with small white spots or brown with tan spots.
-They measure about 39 cm and weighs from 750 to 850g.
+Their color is gray, scattered with small white spots, or brown with tan spots.
+They measure about 39 cm and weigh from 750 to 850g.

 This species of squirrel is a herbivore eating grass, sedges, mushrooms, roots, leaves, flowers, and seeds.

 They live in the tundra, forest clearings, grasslands, and river valleys, with a lifespan of 7 to 10 years.